fsoft72/restest/README.md

 ### `params`

-If the action is a `post` request, you can specify `POST` parameters with this keyword and passing an array.
+If the request has parameters, you can specify them with the `params` keyword and passing an array.
 Here there is an example:
 ```json
 {